imyousuf/james/README.txt

   Step 2: start phoenix.

     M$ users should just run /bin/run.bat.
-Unix users will find run.sh under the same folder - you may need to chmod +x run.sh.
+Unix users will find run.sh under the same folder - you may need to chmod +x run.sh and chmod +x phoenix.sh.
     A JVM must be in the path.

     Phoenix will unpack the james.sar into apps/james.
 Note that port 1111 must be available for Phoenix to run (used by RMI server).